dseeni/dotfiles-1/README.md

 ```
 You will need to logout and log back in for this to take effect.

-On linux, weird things happen if you set fish as the default shell, so instead [we have set fish][./.tmux-linux.conf] as the default command for tmux.
-You can also set fish as the defalt command to run in your terminal emulator, for if you are not using tmux.

 - Ensure you have clang installed, for C linting
 ```
 sudo apt install clang